-Ghana Emabssy in US Provides Update on Free Tickets for Black Stars Matches
+Ghana Embassy in US Provides Update on Free Tickets for Black Stars Matches

-- The Embassy of Ghana in Washington, D.C., USA, has provided an update to the diaspora on the 2026 World Cup
+- The Embassy of Ghana in Washington, D.C., provided an update to the diaspora on the 2026 World Cup

 - It announced an update on government plans to distribute free match tickets to Ghanaians in the US

-- Netizens have meanwhile taken to social media to share their views on the disclosure made by the Embassy of Ghana in Washington, D.C
+- Netizens took to social media to share their views on the disclosure by Ghana's Embassy in the United States

-The Ghana Embassy in the US has issued a statement to nationals in America in the wake of the 2026 World Cup.
+The Ghana Embassy in the US has provided an update for nationals in America in the wake of the 2026 FIFA World Cup.

-The Embassy, in a Facebook post on June 10, delivered an update to Ghanaian nationals in America on the distribution of tickets for Ghana’s group matches.
+In a Facebook post on June 10, the embassy spoke about the distribution of fan tickets for the Black Stars' group matches.

 Source: UGC